 Sometimes I find that once I make a purchase, or even a few small ones, my wallet seems to open up much more easily.
 I buy something, get that instant gratification and joy from my shiny new purchase, and then I get the itch to buy more things and get that feeling again.
 It seems obvious after the fact, but it can be a subconscious effect that is hard to control.
-It’s like a chain of spending.
+It’s like a chain of spending that can land you in debt.
 It can wrap you up and choke you if you keep adding links.

 My home is full of hand-me-down furniture.
 Not because I like it, or even chose it.
 It’s just the stuff that was available from my family, friends, or otherwise free and easy.
 I’ve been slowly making some updates over the years.
 For a while my TV has been sitting atop a hightop table.
 Like something you’d see in a barroom or maybe someone’s kitchen.
 It was too tall, not very stable, and didn’t look very nice.
 I finally decided to make the move to an actual TV stand.
 I know… so grown up.
 If you know anything about me, it’s that I love to shop for used stuff.
 So, I hit the pages of craigslist in search of used gold.
 I actually found a nice piece of furniture.
 The price was right so I bought it, brought it home, and set the TV on it.
 Done… right?